glangsto/analyze/README.md

 ## Examples:

-These functions must be executed in the current directry or the python programs copied to the appropriate place in your path.
+These functions may be executed in the current directory.
+It is better to move all the python programs to  to the appropriate place in your _path_.
 To plot raw data in a directory type:
 ```
 R data/*
 ```
 ![Full Calibration of 5 days of Observations, for a few minutes each day](/images/R-spectra.png)

-These data are in the _data_ subdirectory
+These observations are in the _data_ subdirectory.
 A maximum of 25 spectra will be plotted.

 ![Full Calibration of 5 days of Observations, for a few minutes each day](/images/C-Cal-Baseline.png)